spencertipping/ni/README.md

 Some places to start reading:

 - [doc/README.md](doc/README.md): really smashing documentation
+- [doc/quickstart.md](doc/quickstart.md): a tutorial that won't say "ni" to you
+- [doc/cheatsheet.md](doc/cheatsheet.md): a tutorial that will say "ni" to you
 - [doc/examples.md](doc/examples.md): straight into the deep end with the web UI